Mount Saint Vincent University: Caritas Day

-After a fire in 1951 burned down Mount Saint Vincent's only building, the people of Halifax came together to support students by providing alternative accommodations for their classes.
-In recognition of the generosity of their community, the Sisters of Charity established a memorial holiday in appreciation of their gesture.
+After a fire in 1951 burned down Mount Saint Vincent's only building, the people of Halifax provided alternative accommodations for classes.
+The Sisters of Charity established a memorial holiday in appreciation of their gesture.
 Caritas Day, named after the Christian virtue of charity, takes place on the last Wednesday of January of each year.
 No classes are held on this day, and students are encouraged to volunteer their time instead.
-Caritas Day is an opportunity for students and faculty alike to connect with the Sisters of Charity and come together outside of class in a personally and academically beneficial setting.

 Programs

 Mount Saint Vincent University offers over 40 undergraduate arts, sciences, and professional studies degrees.
 Professional studies programs include Applied Human Nutrition, Business Administration, Child and Youth Study, Family Studies and Gerontology, Information Technology, Public Relations, Non-profit Leadership, and Tourism and Hospitality Management.
-All undergraduate programs are work-experience eligible, meaning any Mount student can participate in a work placement (practicum, co-op, internship) as part of their program.
+Undergraduate programs include work-placement opportunities such as practicums, co-operative education, and internships.

 The Mount also offers diplomas in Business Administration and tourism and hospitality Management and certificates in Accounting, Business Administration, Marketing, Proficiency in French, and Non-profit Leadership.

-Following the consolidation of post-secondary programs across Nova Scotia in the 1990s, the Mount became home to the only education program in the Halifax area.
-The faculty of Education is home to the only school psychology graduate program in Atlantic Canada.
+The faculty of Education offers a graduate program in school psychology, which it states is the only program of its kind in Atlantic Canada.
 Graduates of this program are eligible to become registered psychologists in Nova Scotia and several other provinces in Canada.

 The Mount houses 16 research centres and institutes.

 The Department of Applied Human Nutrition has an accredited dietetic program.
 The University is accredited by a professional organization such as the Dietitians of Canada, and the university's graduates may subsequently become registered dietitians.

 Mount Saint Vincent University is the only university in Canada to offer a Master of Public Relations program (MPR).
 The MPR program graduated its first class in October 2009.
 The Canadian Public Relations Society (CPRS) recognizes MSVU's MPR program for excellence in PR education in its Pathways to the Profession guide.